CP ALL Public Company Limited (OTCMKTS:CPPCY) Short Interest Update

-CP ALL Public Company Limited (OTCMKTS:CPPCY – Get Free Report) was the target of a significant increase in short interest in the month of November.
-As of November 15th, there was short interest totalling 200 shares, an increase of 100.0% from the October 31st total of 100 shares.
-Based on an average daily trading volume, of 1,600 shares, the short-interest ratio is presently 0.1 days.
+CP ALL Public Company Limited (OTCMKTS:CPPCY – Get Free Report) was the target of a large growth in short interest in the month of November.
+As of November 15th, there was short interest totalling 200 shares, a growth of 100.0% from the October 31st total of 100 shares.
+Based on an average daily trading volume, of 1,600 shares, the days-to-cover ratio is currently 0.1 days.

 CP ALL Public Stock Performance

-Shares of CPPCY stock remained flat at $15.15 during trading on Thursday.
+Shares of CPPCY remained flat at $15.15 during trading hours on Friday.
 The company had a trading volume of 4 shares, compared to its average volume of 901.
-The stock’s 50 day simple moving average is $16.22 and its 200-day simple moving average is $17.65.
-CP ALL Public has a fifty-two week low of $14.95 and a fifty-two week high of $24.99.
+The stock has a 50-day simple moving average of $16.15 and a two-hundred day simple moving average of $17.63.
+CP ALL Public has a twelve month low of $14.95 and a twelve month high of $24.99.

 - Five stocks we like better than CP ALL Public